 Exceed SCITT is part of Exceed Academies Trust in Bradford and is an accredited provider of Qualified Teacher Status working with School Direct partners in Bradford, Keighley and Leeds.
 Our unique programme maximises the time spent in school and access to tutors with up to date professional practice and expertise drawn from their work in schools.

-We have an excellent record of supporting trainees in completing the programme for QTS and gaining employment as a newly qualified teacher; 100% are teachers in school (Sept 2018).
+We have an excellent track record of supporting trainees in completing the programme for QTS and gaining employment as a newly qualified teachers.
 We also have a well-established training programme for your NQT year.

 Training with disabilities and other needs